Storage Changes at Pepperdine

 Yes.
 Google Shared Drives will also have storage limits.
 The precise limits are still under review, and Pepperdine will announce the levels in 2024.

 Yes.
-Schools and departments will be able to purchase additional storage for their faculty, staff, and Shared Drives.
-We are reviewing options with Google, and we will report back to the community once details are available.
+Schools and departments can purchase additional storage for their faculty, staff, delegate inboxes, and Shared Drives.
+Students and student workers are not eligible to purchase additional storage.

-If Google Workspace is the appropriate location for the University data, options will be available for faculty, staff, schools, and departments to increase storage capacity.
+If Google Workspace is the appropriate location for the University data, options will be available for faculty, staff, schools, and departments to purchase additional storage capacity.
 Do not purchase or adopt other solutions on your own.
 Consult with your local school or department technical support representative or contact Tech Central.

 - All University-related data must be stored on University-approved services based on the information classification.

 - Do not store Restricted information on Google Workspace.
 You may only store Restricted information on approved, University-controlled services like PeopleSoft and Etrieve.
 If your role requires you to work with and store Restricted information, please consult with your supervisor or the Information Security Office.

 Please refer to our other reminders.

 If you have personal data (non-University related data) stored on Pepperdine's Google Drive, you should move this content to your own personal computer or cloud storage solution and then delete it from Pepperdine's Google Drive.
 Examples of personal data might include personal photos, home videos, or similar information not related to teaching, learning, research, or work at the University.
 You would download the content to your personal computer and store it there or transfer it to your personal cloud storage solution.

 Do not transfer University data to personal computers, personal cloud storage, or devices.